Mean Girls: Gretchen (the 'one small step from a complete nervous breakdown' version, rather than the 'empty inside' version).

 Parodied with the camp counselors in the second Addams Family Values movie.
 Also, Wednesday's (fake) smile while at the camp, which is met with a "She's scaring me!" from another camper.

 Speaking of Addams Family Values...
 What.
 About.
 DEB-BIE!?!
 Doesn't she deserve love?
 And jewelry?

-The "Machine Man" in Metropolis when made to look like Maria, is a literal Type B (because she's actually a robot).
+The "Machine Man" in Metropolis when made to look like Maria, is literally Empty (because she's actually a robot).
 Somewhat subverted because the main character figures out from her actions and the beliefs she espouses, but no one else does.
 She even laughs as she's being burned at the stake, before her true form reveals itself.